SunCCNY/NAIRR-SMLM/Examples/README.md

-# Examples for AI training, testing, and benchmarking
+# Examples for AI Training, Validating, Testing and Benchmarking

 adf ?